edqx/amongus-protocol/README.md

 * Helpful members

 ## Notes
-I am not responsible for anything you do using this library.
+This repository is licensed under the MIT license, I am not responsible for anything you do using this library.